kcm2/ab/references/angelbeatshd.rst

 .. [#wis-14] Something here about Chiyo saying to Kanade to not ignore/turn down people asking for help.
 .. [#wis-15] May change the design if I can find a better design.
 .. [#wis-16] Kanade is shown in school swimsuit here (implied no shoes/socks but not visible) but will change this.
 In the first appearance, she is shown without a hoodie, but in the 2nd appearance, she is wearing a hoodie over her swimming costume.
+.. [#wis-17] Two 'NPCs' talking to each other say "you going back home this summer break".
+It's not clear at this stage (V6C35) where they go or what happens, but this is an important thing to notice.
+.. [#wis-18] What happens to the NPCs need explaining.
+.. [#wis-19] This location, as a shed in the middle of nowhere, seems a good thing to use.
+.. [#wis-20] This would need to be something Chiyo needs to do.